WHO WE ARE

 Ray Williams, Mayberry Property Manager

-Ray Williams has lived in Moab off and on since he was 17 and came in the summers to work for his Uncle Mitch at Tag A Long Tours.
-He moved here permanently in the 1980s and recently restored his great grandfathers home on 100 N as his residence.
+Ray Williams has lived in Moab off and on since 1976 when he spent the summers working for his Uncle Mitch at Tag-A-Long Tours.
+He moved here permanently in 1986 and recently restored his great grandfathers home on 100 N as his residence.
 He is the propagation center manager at Mayberry and the general repair man, logistics coordinator and all round troubleshooter.
-His time in Moab has included driving for Sysco, working as the frozen food manager at Moonflower, and a season with Western Rivers.
+His time in Moab has also included driving for Sysco, working as the frozen food manager at Moonflower, and a season with Western Rivers.
 He can often be found at Mayberry enjoying the time away from people, and figuring out how to meet our most recent challenge.

 BOARD OF DIRECTORS